Abstract geometric art with overlapping circles in shades of brown and beige on black background.

 • Most sessions take place in person.
 However, I also offer online sessions through Zoom and WhatsApp Video.

-• The duration of counselling depends on your individual needs.
+• The duration of our work together depends on your individual needs.
 Some people attend for a short period, such as 6–8 sessions, while others prefer longer-term support.
 You are in control of how long you attend.
 Sessions can be weekly, fortnightly, or monthly—whatever works best for you.

 • I offer sessions Monday through Friday and will do my best to accommodate a time that suits your schedule.